-noting
+recognizing

-a) that the number of issues addressed in agendas for WRCs has been growing, and that some issues could not be resolved adequately in the time allotted to the conference, including conference preparations;
+a) that the number of issues addressed in agendas for future WRCs has been growing, and that in the past, several issues could have not been addressed adequately in the time allotted to WRCs, including WRC preparations;

 b) that some agenda items may have a greater impact on the future of radiocommunications than others;

-c) that the human and financial resources of ITU are limited;
+c) that the human and financial resources of administrations, Sector Members and ITU are limited;

+d) that future WRCs’ agenda include standing agenda items of which some of them could be much more than one regular agenda item;

-d) that there is a need to limit the agenda of conferences, taking account of the needs of developing countries, in a manner that allows the major issues to be dealt with equitably and efficiently;
+e) that there is a need to minimize the number of agenda items of WRCs and the workload of the preparatory work needed to a manageable level for administrations and ITU-R, taking account of the needs of developing countries, in a manner that allows the major issues to be dealt with equitably and efficiently;

-e) that, in accordance with No. 90 of the Constitution, the interval between WRCs should normally be three to four years, to ensure that changes in technology and requirements of Member States are adequately reflected in conference agendas;
+f) that, in accordance with No. 90 of the Constitution, the interval between WRCs should normally be three to four years, to ensure that changes in technology and requirements of Member States are adequately reflected in WRCs’ agendas;

-f) that administrations and regional telecommunication organizations need sufficient time to evaluate and examine the potential consequences of proposed new items for inclusion in the agendas of future WRCs,
+g) that administrations and regional telecommunication organizations need sufficient time to coordinate, evaluate and examine the potential consequences of proposed new items for inclusion in the agendas of future WRCs,

+h) that mandates and scope of ITU-R should not be mixed up with mandates and scope of works of other international organizations such as IMO, ICAO and the like,

 resolves

 1 that recommended agendas for future WRCs shall include a standing agenda item for the establishment of preliminary agendas for subsequent WRCs;

+2 that for the preparation of and decision on the agenda of future WRCs, the course of action outlined in this Resolution shall be taken into account;

-2 that the principles in Annex 1 to this Resolution should be used when developing future WRC agendas;
+3 that the principles in Annex 1 to this Resolution shall be applied when developing future WRCs’ agendas;

+4 that the guidance given in Annex 3 to this Resolution needs to be used in developing agenda items for future WRCs and their supporting resolutions;

-3 to encourage administrations and regional telecommunication organizations to submit, to the extent practicable, information on possible items/topics for the agenda of future WRCs under the WRC standing agenda item mentioned in resolves 1 to the second session of CPM,
+5 to encourage administrations and regional telecommunication organizations to submit, to the extent practicable, information on possible items/topics for the agenda of future WRCs under the WRC standing agenda item mentioned in resolves 1 to the second session of CPM,

-invites administrations
+invites administrations and regional telecommunication organizations

-1 to use the template in Annex 2 to this Resolution in proposing agenda items for WRCs;
+1 to use the template in Annex 2 to this Resolution in proposing agenda items for future WRCs;

+2 to use the guidance in Annex 3 to this Resolution in developing agenda items for future WRCs and their supporting resolutions;

+3 to coordinate preparation of future WRCs’ agenda items on a regional and interregional basis, as appropriate,

+further invites administrations

-2 to participate in regional activities for the preparation of future WRC agendas.
+to participate in regional activities for the preparation of future WRCs’ agendas,

+invites the Radiocommunication Bureau (BR)

+to examine to the extent possible during the conference depending on their availability the operative parts of the resolutions supporting the future WRCs’ agenda items in order to check their consistency with the relevant provisions of the Radio Regulations, the associated Rules of Procedures if any, and the practices of the BR, if applicable, and make required feedback to the relevant committee and/or working group of the conference.

-ANNEX 1 TO RESOLUTION 804 (Rev.WRC-19)
+ANNEX 1 TO RESOLUTION 804 (Rev.WRC-23)

-Principles for establishing agendas for world radiocommunication conferences
+Principles for establishing agendas for future WRCs

-1 A conference agenda shall include:
+1 A WRC agenda shall include:

 1.1 items assigned to it by the ITU Plenipotentiary Conference;

-1.2 items on which the Director of the Radiocommunication Bureau (BR) has been requested to report;
+1.2 items on which the Director of the BR has been requested to report;